FRIDAY NIGHT PEP-TALK: H.A.L.T and Recovery

 HUNGRY: When I was drinking I might have felt hunger but I just blocked that feeling with more drinks.
 Alcohol was my food.
 But physical hunger can be quite dangerous if not tended to.
 Not enough that it can lead you to feel physically drained but also emotionally agitated!
 I know that I can get pretty grouchy when I am hungry, and I tend to have low blood sugar levels and I start to feel dizzy!
 So I have to remind myself all the time: Don’t forget to eat!

 TIRED: I feel tired often!
 I feel like sleep has been a luxury for the last few years!
 LOL!
 And, I also think that I can do it all, and all of the time!
 Yes!!!
 I am superwoman!
 No, not really, not at all.
 LOL!
 Unfortunately, being tired can take a toll on the body, mind and soul and can often lead to depression as well as other dark symptoms – like that damn voice creeping in telling me that maybe I can have one!
 Sheesh!
-So this is crucial for me, I have to pick and choose what will be done and what can wait.
+So this is crucial for me, I have to pick what will be done and what can wait.
 And I have to make sure that I am getting the right amount of sleep.
 Most importantly, although not often enough, I have to take time for me!
 You may be surprised at how taking a break from everything and recharging your body can work wonders!

 ANGRY: This is a tough feeling, especially in early recovery with little knowledge of any coping skills.
 Some even say that anger is a form of depression.
 For me, if I get enough sleep and eat properly, anger usually takes care of itself.
 But I do have to manage anger when it appears, because I have had moments when I get angry and the fuck its sneak in and I am ready to throw in the towel and get drunk!
 So, I have to learn how to diffuse the anger.
 There are multiple ways to do that.
 Some people need to get the aggression out on activities such as exercising, punching a pillow, screaming, listening to loud music, and even cleaning!
 Yes, cleaning, I tell ya it works wonders for me!
 If you ever see me frantically scrubbing the toilet, you know what I am feeling!
 LOL!
 Another method maybe to start a creative project, something to turn anger into calmness.
 If my anger persists, I definitely call someone and talk it out with them to get out all the emotions.
 Anger can be dangerous in recovery and can lead me to want to pick up that drink.

 LONELY: Yes, I can feel lonely in a house full of people – loneliness can be a very dark state of mind.
 It can also lead to depression, feeling overwhelmed and having anxiety.
-The way most alcoholics would handle this in active addiction would be to continue to drink!
+The way most people would handle this in active addiction, would be to continue to drink!
 There are many different opinions on how to handle this emotion, but the best thing for me is to reach out and help someone else!
 Being of service to others is my best medicine!
 When I am not able to do that right away I call or email someone – chances are that others have experienced this emotion and will be able to give me support.
 Other options for dealing with being lonely include running errands and even taking a walk to clear my and going to a 12-step meeting.
 No matter what it is important to do something instead of wallowing in the feelings and letting them fester.

 H.A.L.T. is an important part of recovery process as well as being healthy.
 Make it a daily routine to ask yourself, am I hungry, angry, lonely or tired?
 Take care of yourself and don’t ignore these feelings!